As a brain owner myself, (or does it own me?) I’ve taken an interest in the brain and how to improve brain power, since the late 1970s.

 The Information Age

 In this modern, so-called ‘information age’ we are constantly bombarded by interesting, fun, useful and often not so useful information.
 Our brains (or should I say minds) are constantly being stimulated and tested.
-All this on top of our normal day to day activities and commitments leads to a degree of overload.
+This phenomenon reflects enormous opportunity, but on top of normal day to day activities and commitments can easily lead to overload.

 It has become impossible for most of us, for our brain to keep up with the bombardment.
 The overloading of our capacity causes problems of memory loss along with fuzziness from the interference of those things we are working so hard to retain.